Democratic Senators Call on Al Franken to Resign

 On Wednesday morning, a seventh woman publicly accused Al Franken of sexual harassment.
 Hours later, seven of the Minnesota senator’s female colleagues called on him to forfeit his seat.
 New York’s Kirsten Gillibrand led the charge, writing in a Facebook post, “While Senator Franken is entitled to have the Ethics Committee conclude its review, I believe it would be better for our country if he sent a clear message that any kind of mistreatment of women in our society isn’t acceptable by stepping aside to let someone else serve.”

-Senators Claire McCaskill, Maggie Hassan, Mazie Hirono, Patty Murray, and Kamala Harris, and Tammy Baldwin quickly followed.
+Senators Claire McCaskill, Maggie Hassan, Mazie Hirono, Patty Murray, Kamala Harris, and Tammy Baldwin quickly followed.

 Shortly after this flurry of statements from female Democrats, a few of the Senate’s men hopped on the bandwagon.